 It is notable that the SL1 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the SL1 and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the SL1 and the SX420 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the SX420 was followed by the Canon SX430.
 Further information on the features and operation of the SL1 and SX420 can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Canon SX420 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SL1 or the Canon SX420 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.